varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

 This page declaration is called `BEM tree` by analogy to DOM tree.

 The format describes what are the blocks on a page, preserves their nesting structure, elements and modifiers which blocks are using.<br/>
-Such a format can be parsed with special tools and turned into the CSS and JavaScript files automatically.
+Such a format can be parsed with a special tools and turned into the CSS and JavaScript files automatically.

 The `BEM tree` can be turned into all the necessary static files.
-And if we need changes, we can fix `BEM tree`, run transformation process again and get updated files.
+And if you need changes, you can fix `BEM tree`, run transformation process again and get updated files.

 These transformations are possible with a toolkit called [BEM tools](http://bem.info/tools/bem/).
 It's open sourced and hosted on GitHub, where you can find its installing instructions and a full description.

-It already supports many trendy technologies you maybe want to use, such as SASS, LESS, CoffeeScript.
+It already supports many fashionable technologies you might want to use, such as SASS, LESS, CoffeeScript.
 You are free to write code for your blocks with them and then build it into pages.

     blocks/